Gloria Cabe

 Gloria Burford Cabe (born September 15, 1941) was an American politician and political advisor.
 After serving a number of terms in the Arkansas House of Representatives, she managed the successful 1990 gubernatorial campaign of Bill Clinton and later served as his chief of staff.

 Early life

-Cabe was born in Pine Bluff, Arkansas and attended Hendrix College where she earned a BA in French in 1963.
+Cabe was born in Pine Bluff, Arkansas to William Burford and Eva Elizabeth Owen and attended Hendrix College where she earned a BA in French in 1963.
 Her husband Robert Cabe, later a prominent attorney, also graduated from Hendrix.

 Career

 After working a few years as a teacher and librarian, in 1967 Cabe was named to the Arkansas Constitutional Revision Study Commission.
 She was a member of the Arkansas legislature from 1979-1980 and served a second term from 1983-1990.

 Cabe later served as Counselor to the Chairman of the United States Export-Import Bank under Bill Clinton and George W. Bush.
 She was also senior advisor to Secretary Hillary Clinton in the United States Department of State Global Partnership Initiative.